mini-kep/db/README.md

 #### GET ```datapoints```:

-Get subset of data as csv or json.
+Get subset of data as json.

 Args:
 - `freq` - one of `a`, `q`, `m`, or `d`